ajberkley/canadarasp/README.md

 gdalwarp step on wind decoding, but I have to make sure the new files work with my pipeline.

+Also I need to update the local-time package as it is using timezone data from 2019.
+Some users live in America/Creston which is a no DST zone and somehow that data is not in the older TZ data.
+Right now I manually updated the package to make it the same as America/Phoenix.
 # System generalities

 This runs in the Amazon cloud in ca-central-1a, which is Montreal.